dead-claudia/thallium/docs/api/thallium.md

 t.reporter(reporter, arg=undefined)
 ```

 Use a [reporter](../reporters.md) with an optional `arg`.
-Note that this only works at the root level.
+Note that this only works at the root level, and it replaces any old one that was previously used.

 <a id="timeout"></a>
 ## t.timeout